Year 7 Admissions

 Our main school prospectus can be downloaded below.
-Copies are available from the school office and at our Open Evening which will be held on Tuesday 27th September from 5:45pm.
+Copies are available from the school office and at our Open Evening - date to be advised.

-Applications for admission to the school for September 2018 should be made on the common application form and also on the Diocesan supplementary form between 1st September 2017 and 31st October 2017.
+Applications for admission to the school for September 2020 should be made on the common application form and also on the Diocesan supplementary information form between 1st September 2019 and 31st October 2019.
 It is not normally possible to change the order of your preferences for schools after the closing date.

-Parents will be informed of whether or not their child has been allocated a place by the Local Authority on 1st March 2018.
+Letters informing parents of whether or not their child has been allocated a place will be sent out by the Local Authority on 1st March 2020.
 Parents of children not admitted will be informed of the reason and offered an alternative place by the Authority.

 The governing body will not place any restrictions on admissions to Year 7 unless the number of children for whom admission is sought exceeds their admission number.

 The Governing Body operates a system of equal preferences under which they consider all preferences equally and the Local Authority notifies parents of the result.
-In the event that there are more applicants than places, after admitting all boys with a statement of educational need naming the school, the governing body will allocate places using the criteria below, which are listed in order of priority.
+In the event that there are more applicants than places, after admitting all boys with a statement of educational need or Educational, Health and Care Plan naming the school, the governing body will allocate places using the criteria below, which are listed in order of priority.

 3. Boys whose parents/guardians worship in a church in membership of Churches Together in England or the Evangelical Alliance and:

 a) live within the ecclesiastical parishes of Penwortham (2), Longton, New Longton, Farington Moss, Lostock Hall and Hoole